Mohammad Amir Anwar

 His work has appeared in well-regarded peer-reviewed journals, such as Environment and Planning A, Review of African Political Economy, Competition and Change, African Geographical Review, Singapore Journal of Tropical Geography, First Monday, and Urban Forum.
 Peer-reviewed book chapters have been published by Sage and Cambridge University Press.
 He regularly contributes to public debate through blogs, articles for online news sources, and radio interviews.
 His articles have appeared in New Statesman and The Conversation.

-Mohammad has received funding from the Foundation of Urban and Regional Studies and more recently Knowledge Exchange and Impact Acceleration Award from the Economic and Social Research Council (ESRC) UK.
+Mohammad has received funding the British Academy/Leverhulme Trust, the Economic and Social Research Council (ESRC), the Foundation of Urban and Regional Studies.
 His PhD was funded through Trinity Research Studentship, Trinity College, University of Dublin.

 - Etieno, E., Stein, M. Anwar, M. A. (Forthcoming) Ride Ride Hailing Drivers Left Alone at the Wheel: Experiences from South Africa and Kenya, in Carmody, P., McCann, G., Colleran, C., O’Halloran, C. (eds) COVID-19 in the Global South: Impacts and Responses, Bristol University Press, Bristol.